carafelix/qubic/README.md

 ## Considerations

-I wanted the algorithm to be applicable not only for n < 6 boards.
-So it would be _board size agnostic,_ this resulted in a less optimal algorithm but fairly applicable for a good amount of sizes.
+I wanted the algorithm to be applicable not only for n < 6 boards, for it would be _board size agnostic._
+This resulted in a less optimal algorithm but fairly applicable for a good amount of sizes.
 It's decently playable up to n = ~20.
-(Except, _for the time being,_ the first move it's double the amount of a normal move).
+(Except because, _for the time being,_ the first move it's double the amount of a normal move).

-Since the number of permutations is: 3^(n^3) a miniMax algorithm is not ideal.
+Since the number of permutations is: 3^(n^3), 3 states for each point in the space and 3 dimensions, respectably, and the search space for miniMax algorithm is: O ( (Branching Factor) ^ depth ):
+Being Branching Factor n^3 initially, and for each move that is played on the board it's reduced by 1.

+So a miniMax solution is not ideal.
 I tried to make an evaluation function based on the same principle of "value of a point convergence" and then reduce the whole board into a value.
-With no much success up to date.
+With no much success.

 ## Algorithm's